jenciso/newblog/content/personal/Manage-TLS-Certificates-for-Kubernetes-users/index.md

   - client auth
   ```

-4. The YAML file has to contain base64 encoded version of your signing `request` (the .csr file).
-You can easily encode it using:
+4. The YAML file should contain base64 encoded version of your signing `request` (the .csr file).
+To encode this, execute base64 command:

 ```sh
 cat juan.enciso.csr | base64 | tr -d '\n'